 What does ‘T&E’ actually mean?

-And the answer isn’t as straightforward as it might first seem because there’s no general consensus as to what ‘T&E’ stands for.
-There are two meanings - it’s either ‘travel and entertainment’ or ‘travel and expenses’.
+And the answer isn’t as straightforward as it might first seem.
+The acronym ‘T&E’ has two interpretations: either ‘travel and entertainment’ or ‘travel and expenses’.

-While the acronym is in common usage, it’s rarely found in any kind of government or administrative documents and consequently, there are no sources for a clear and authoritative definition.
+T&E is a commonly used acronym, but it's rarely found in any kind of government or administrative documentation.
+Consequently, there are no sources for a clear and authoritative definition.

 The closest thing we have is provided by Business Dictionary which defines travel and entertainment expenses as: